benzookapi/shopify-barebone-app-sample/README.md

 For extensions like Admin Link, Theme App Extensinons, Shopify Functtions, and Checkout Extensions, refer to the following page.
 - [App extensions](https://shopify.dev/apps/app-extensions)

-In this sample, [CLI generated extensions](https://shopify.dev/apps/tools/cli/commands#generate-extension) have some hacky ways for applying to the existing non-CLI-generated codes as bellow.
+In this sample, [CLI generated extensions](https://shopify.dev/apps/tools/cli/commands#generate-extension) are given the following patch to fit to the existing non-CLI-generated codes.
 ```
-1. Execute `npm install --save @shopify/app @shopify/cli` instead of `npm init @shopify/app@latest`, to add those library dependencies to 'package.json' avoiding overwriting the exising code.
+1. Execute `npm install --save @shopify/app @shopify/cli` instead of `npm init @shopify/app@latest`, to add those library to 'package.json' dependencies only, to avoid overwriting the exising code.

-2. Add the following script to 'package.json' "scripts" from another npm init generated app to execute extension commands.
+2. Copy the following script to "scripts" in 'package.json' to execute extension commands from the result of `npm init @shopify/app@latest` in another directory.
    "shopify": "shopify",
    "dev": "shopify app dev",
    "info": "shopify app info",
    "generate": "shopify app generate",
    "deploy": "shopify app deploy"

-3. Add 'shopify.app.toml' copied from another generated code too.
+3. Copy 'shopify.app.toml' to the root path from the result directory above too.

-4. For creating extensions to new apps from exsiting codes in '/extensions/', execute `npm run dev -- --reset` to make a draft extension, and enable "Development Store Preview" in the created extension setting of your partner dashboard
+4. To register extensions to new apps from exsiting codes in '/extensions/', execute `npm run dev -- --reset` to make a draft extension, and enable "Development Store Preview" in the created extension in your partner dashboard
 (NOTE THAT `npm generate extension` is for the initial code generation only, not required for the extension registration or push).
 ```